Interpause/ros2-workspace-template/README.md

 By default, noVNC & RQT are not installed in the production image to save space.
 It is recommended to use ROS CLI or create a proper API instead to manage ROS systems.
 However, they can be enabled by following `(OPTION)`s in [`Dockerfile`](./Dockerfile).
 This can be convenient for early stages of deployment.

-### Native GUI Apps via X11

-For Linux users, it is possible for GUI apps in the container to show natively on the host if using X11 instead of Wayland.
-For Windows users, it is also possible via software like [VcXsrv](https://sourceforge.net/projects/vcxsrv/).

 ## Other Features

 ### `requirements.txt` Escape Hatch